wasm-ecosystem/assemblyscript-unittest-framework/docs/api-documents/options.md

 #### Run specified test files

-Providing file path to `--testcase`, it can specify a certain group of files for testing.
+Providing file path to `--testFiles`, it can specify a certain group of files for testing.

 ::: tip
-`--testcase` can accept multiple file paths.
+`--testFiles` can accept multiple file paths.
 :::

 ::: details